Fabrics & Care

 ♥ Bamboo and Modal ♥

-We work with three different rayon jersey blends.
+We work with several different rayon jersey blends.
 Rayon (also known as Viscose) is made from a variety of plant fibre sources, including grasses, reeds, and trees.
-Bamboo Rayon is specifically made from bamboo, whiles Modal is specifically made from beech trees.
+Bamboo Rayon is specifically made from bamboo, while Modal is specifically made from beech trees.

 Rayon dyes more easily than cotton, allowing for deep, saturated colours and minimal fading.
 It drapes beautifully and has a silky sheen.
 Although it's technically a manufactured fibre, it breathes and feels like a natural fibre against the skin.